wp-plugins/meta-extensions/readme.txt

 1. Extract and upload the contents of the zip file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Edit the conf.ini file in the plugin directory for the fields you want to set up.
+3. Edit the conf.txt file in the plugin directory for the fields you want to set up.
 4. Under Posts is where the new fields will populate.

 == Frequently Asked Questions ==